-Hamburgers can be cooked many different ways, including on the stove or grill and in the oven.
-The oven-cooked hamburger also tend to be juicer and more tender than hamburgers cooked with other methods because the oven allows heat to be evenly distributed.
-The most common types of beef used for hamburgers are ground chuck and ground sirloin.
-Both types of meat can be bought from your local grocery store.
-Look for meat with less fat content for a healthier burger.
+Hamburgers can be cooked many different ways, including on the stove or grill, and in the oven.
+The oven-cooked hamburger tends to be juicier and more tender than hamburgers cooked with other methods because the oven allows heat to be evenly distributed.

 Video of the Day

-Wash your hands.
-Combine a 1/4 lb. of ground beef , 1/2 tsp. kosher salt and 1/2 tsp. of ground black pepper.
+Wash your hands before combining 1/4 pound of ground beef , 1/2 teaspoon kosher salt and 1/2 teaspoon of ground black pepper.
 Mix together and form a ball, which should be about the size of a golf ball.

 Spray a baking pan with nonstick cooking spray.
-Place the pan in the oven 5 minutes before using.
+Place the pan in the oven for five minutes before using.
 Heating the pan before the patty touches it will sear the patty quickly, locking in the juices.
 Then, place the patty on the baking pan, using cooking tongs.

 Bake the patty for five minutes.
 After five minutes, juices will start to appear on the surface of the patty.
 This is a good indication that the inside of the patty is being cooked.

 Pull the pan out of the oven with oven mitts.
 Flip the patty with cooking tongs.
 Add 1/4 cup each of diced green pepper and chopped onion to the surface of the patty.

 Step 5: Finish Baking Your Burgers

 Return the pan to the oven.
 Bake for an additional five to 12 minutes, until the interior of the patty is no longer pink or is cooked to your liking.

 Stick a meat thermometer into the center of the patty.
 Make sure it reads a minimum internal temperature of 160 degrees Fahrenheit.